FZambia/centrifuge/docs/configuration/cli.rst

 Using XPUB/XSUB proxy is nice because you don't need to restart all your Centrifuge processes when you add new one, but it's a single point of failure.
 Remember about it.

+There is also XPUB/XSUB proxy implemented in Go lang: `gist on Github <https://gist.github.com/FZambia/5955032>`_